MDeLuise/ytsms/README.md

   * go to the channel homepage and run in the javascript console `ytInitialData.metadata.channelMetadataRenderer.externalId`
   * go to the channel homepage, view the page source and search for the value `browse_id`

+* What distinguishes `official youtube api` and `scraping` modes?

+  The `official youtube api` mode offers the following advantages:
+  * retrieve the video duration
+  * retrieve the channels image thumbnails

+  The `scraping` mode offers the following advantages:
+  * no need to use any youtube api key
+  * no quota restrictions (imposed by [youtube](https://developers.google.com/youtube/v3/getting-started#quota))
+  * increased anonymization
 # Contributing
 Fell free to contribute!
 Just a few useful information below.